 People with black skin seem to have more active acne compared to people with other skin tones.
 In addition, once the acne heals, people with black and darker skin types tend to experience more post-acne dark spots and keloid (raised) scars.
 Therefore, the best way to prevent acne and post-acne dark spots is to begin treatment early before the acne worsens.

-What is the best treatment for acne in people with black skin?
+What is the best treatment for black people with acne?

 Not every acne product is safe for darker skin types.
-Retinoids (such as Adapalene (Differin, Epiduo), as an example, make the skin more sensitive to the sun.
-Without proper sun protection, these products can increase the tendency to develop dark spots and hyperpigmentation, which can be treated with an Advanced Dark Spot remover but are better to prevent in the first place!
+As an example, gels like Adapalene (Differin, Epiduo) make the skin more sensitive to the sun.
+Without proper sun protection, these products can increase the tendency to develop dark spots and hyperpigmentation.